 We maintain an email distribution list which is open to anyone interested in geospatial technology and applications on the UW-Madison campus.
 The list is for posting news, coordinating events, starting discussions, etc.

 To join the group, simply send a blank message to firstname.lastname@example.org.
 You’ll receive an e-mail back that asks you to confirm your address.

 Once subscribed, you may post to the list by addressing your message to email@example.com.
 Note: to help cut down on spam issues, you MUST be a member of the group to send messages.
 In addition, the first time you post to the list, your message will be moderated; this is another measure to save us from spammers.

 Geospatial Help and Training

 UW-Madison does not have a physical GIS “helpdesk” for answering technical questions regarding GIS software and procedures.
 There are, however, several ways to get basic assistance.

 GIS Technical Support via Email

-For GIS software support, you can send questions to our campus GIS tech support list.
+For GIS support, you can send questions to our virtual campus GIS support list.
 A team of volunteers will be happy to help!